mackankowski/front.jit/README.md

 The frontend meet-up series for [jit.team](https://jit.team).

-All my lectures containing slides and code samples are available [here](/src/lectures).
+All lectures containing slides and code samples are available [here](/src/lectures).